open-dpp/agent-server/README.md

-# agent-server
+# mcp-server
-The AI agent server
+MCP Server providing tools and resources for AI